 Computer Forensic Hardware

-In contrast to computer forensic software designed to extract data or evidence in a timely manner and from a logical point of view, forensic hardware is primarily used to connect the physical parts of the computer to help extract the data for use with the forensic software.
+In contrast to computer forensic software designed to extract data or evidence on time and from a logical point of view, forensic hardware is primarily used to connect the computer’s physical parts to extract the data for use with the forensic software.

 The basic idea behind forensic hardware is to facilitate the forensic transfer of digital evidence from one device to another as quickly as possible.